PratapVijay5500/IIITL_Store_Purchase_Automation_System/README.md

-﻿**Grocery Management System**
+﻿**IIITL Store AND Purchase Automation System**

 **Overview:**

-The Grocery Management System is a web application develop in PHP MySQL database, the system it contains of admin to monitor the inventory and check sales update and also the admin can create user but limited access, system we have receiving, sales, list of category to avoid losses items and maintain stock, the groceries sales and inventory is a friendly user and easy to understand.
+IIITL Store AND Purchase Automation System is a web application develop in PHP MySQL database, it contains of admin and staff, admin can monitor the inventory and check sales update and also the admin can create user and approval system for sales and receiving products by staff and maintain stock..

-The CURE Grocery Management System will help the business track sales activity easily, inventory and to ensure that transactions are completed correctly.
+The CURE IIITL Store AND Purchase Automation System will help the business track sales activity easily, inventory and to ensure that transactions are completed correctly.
 With the use of the system, the retrieval process will speed up and be able to generate immediate sales and inventory

 reports.
 The data are being stored in the system’s database.
-The admin is the only person who can add, edit, and update products and customers while the cashier can only manipulate the collection payments of customers’ purchases.
+The admin is the only person who can add, edit, and update products and customers while the staff can only approve issue request and receiving request and manipulate the collection payments of customers’ purchases.

 By checking in the system, it will be easy to identify the number of available products, which products are few, and which is needed to order.
-These major functions meet the objectives and expectations of the proponents likewise to the user of the CURE Grocery Store.
+These major functions meet the objectives and expectations of the proponents likewise to the user of the CURE Store AND Purchase Automation.

 **Features:**

 - Admin Dashboard
 - Inventory
-- Sales
+- Sales Request
 - Receiving
 - Category List
 - Supplier
 - Customer List
 - Users

+- Staff Dashboard
+- Inventory
+- Sales Aprroval
+- Receiving Approval

 **Setup:**